AdobeDocs/experience-platform.en/help/destinations/catalog/crm/salesforce.md

 1. Login to the Salesforce website, then navigate to the **[!DNL Apps]** > **[!DNL Contacts]** page and check if the profiles from the segment have been added.
 ![Salesforce Contacts](../../assets/catalog/crm/salesforce/contacts.png)

-1. Click a contact and check if the attribute is updated.
-You will notice the segment IDs from Experience Platform in the `AdobeExperiencePlatformSegments` custom field.
+1. Click a contact and check if the fields are updated.
+You will notice the segment status from Experience Platform has been updated against the corresponding custom field attribute that was provided in the **Mapping ID** field during the **[!UICONTROL Activate destination]** > **[!UICONTROL Schedule segment export]** step.
 ![Salesforce Contacts](../../assets/catalog/crm/salesforce/contact-info.png)

 ## Data usage and governance {#data-usage-governance}